Silous888/RawTextCheck/readme.md

 ## Overview

 RawTextCheck is a Python-based integration of LanguageTool, built with PyQt5.
-Its purpose is to proofread texts found in non-standard formats such as XML, Excel, CSV, JSON, and other structured files.
+Its purpose is to proofread texts found in non-standard formats such as XML, Excel, CSV, and other structured files.
 These files often contain code elements, markup, or special characters that are not part of the actual text, but are essential for the logic or styling of scripts, especially in video games.

 This tool was originally designed for fan translation of video games, but it can be adapted to many other use cases where structured text needs linguistic analysis.